google-github-actions/run-gemini-cli/CONTRIBUTING.md

 ## Overview

-This project is a composite GitHub Action that integrates Gemini AI into GitHub workflows.
+This project is a composite GitHub Action that integrates Qwen AI into GitHub workflows.
 We welcome contributions including bug fixes, feature enhancements, documentation improvements, and new workflow examples.

 ## Prerequisites